 Stories from the Camino

-From one of more trips with my beloved father
+- From one of more trips with my beloved father

 Albergue Verde, Sarah, RIcardo & Mincho

-On the second day, Patrick arrived.
-A few days before, he had flown to Santiago de Compostela to surprise his girlfriend, who had just walked the entire classic route, about 800 km. to Santiago.
-They had both needed to consider the future, and now that they met, she wanted to end the relationship.
-Patrick had packed his backpack well from home and made a spontaneous decision to jump on the train to León (about 300 km. from Santiago) with mixed feelings and a new plan to walk to Santiago.
-A few days later, we met a German girl and several other new best friends, and it became a very special experience further along the Camino.
-"A couple" started holding hands, and now many years later, Patrick is still with the (new) girl from the Camino.
+On the second day, Patrick arrived, who had flown to Santiago de Compostela a few days earlier to surprise his girlfriend, who had just walked the entire classic route to Santiago.
+They had both needed to consider the future, and now that they had met, she had preferred to end the relationship and continue alone to the "End of the World".
+Patrick had instead made a quick decision and had jumped on the train 300 km. to León with mixed feelings and new plans to walk to Santiago.

 - Top of page

-October in Camino del Norte - a pleasure with Mia, Pia & Markus
+Camino del Norte - a pleasure with Mia, Pia & Markus

 Copyright Camino Friends